UltraEngine/Documentation/CPP/Widget_Draw.md

 | y  | width and height of the block clipping region |
 | width | block color |
 | height | if set to true a rectangle outline will be drawn, otherwise a filled rectangle is drawn |

+## Remarks

+This is a protected virtual method.
+It can only be used by declaring it in a custom widget.